 - Vomiting (sometimes with blood)

-- Wounds or ulcers that don't seem to heal
+- Sores or ulcers that don't seem to heal

 Treatment may vary depending on the location but may include:

-Chemotherapy is usually administered at a specialist veterinary centre.
+Chemotherapy may be administered at a specialist veterinary centre.
 It doesn't cause hair loss in cats but in my experience, did cause our cat to be lethargic and off her food for one to two days after administration.